Marcsi888/Marcsi888/README.md

-# 👩‍💻 Hi There, I'm Mária Nyolcas (aka Marcsi888) 💫
+# 👩‍💻 Hi There, I'm Mária Nyolcas 💫

 Welcome to my little corner of the internet!
 I'm a **Python-loving  data scientist and junior tech consultant pursuing my dreams and goals in CS** with a passion for using **AI**, **machine learning**, and **web automation** to make a difference in the fields that matter most — especially **neuroscience**, **medicine**, and **real estate**.